State University of New York at Geneseo: Phi Beta Kappa

 Geneseo has a chapter of the oldest academic honor society in the United States, Phi Beta Kappa.
 SUNY's four university centers already had chapters; Geneseo's establishment of a chapter is significant because it was the first (and is currently the only) of New York's thirteen state comprehensive colleges to receive the honor.

 The inaugural ΦΒΚ class was inducted to Geneseo's Alpha-Gamma of New York chapter in April 2004.

 Campus

 The Integrated Science Center opened in Fall 2006.
 In the foreground is the college green.

-President Christopher Dahl cuts the ribbon on Geneseo's 1.7 MeV tandem Pelletron particle accelerator.
+Former President Christopher Dahl cuts the ribbon on Geneseo's 1.7 MeV tandem Pelletron particle accelerator.

+The campus is built upon 220 acres of land, with much of the architecture being described as the 'gothic revival' style.
+There are over 30 buildings on-campus, most of which are residential.

+Academic and administrative buildings

+The following are the academic and administrative buildings on-campus.
+Most buildings are named after notable figures in the college's history.